Roboflow 100-VL

 Environment for model development:

-- Pretraining: Models are allowed to pre-train on any existing datasets except nuScenes and nuImages.
+- Pretraining: Models are allowed to pre-train on any existing datasets.

-- Fine-Tuning: Models can fine-tune on 10 shots from each of nuImage's 18 classes.
+- Fine-Tuning: Models can fine-tune on 10 shots from each of RF20-VL-FSOD's datasets.

-- Evaluation: Models are evaluated on the standard nuImages validation set.
+- Evaluation: Models are evaluated on RF20-VL-FSOD's test set.
+Each dataset is evaluated independently.

 Evaluation metrics: